Results for ' heart defect'

 The American Heart Association explains that if you have congenital heart disease, it's very important for you to follow the "healthy-heart recommendations" for diet and activity.

 Arrhythmias and Congenital Defects

 The American Heart Association explains the link between arrhythmias and congenital defects.

 If you need to have a heart valve replacement, there are several choices to consider when selecting the type of valve you need.
 Learn more about them.

 Problem: Tricuspid Valve Stenosis

-Aortic stenosis (or AS) is a narrowing of the aortic valve opening.
-Learn how it affects the heart valve and what you can do about it.
+Tricuspid stenosis is a narrowing of the tricuspid valve opening.
+Learn how it affects your heart valves.

 Problem: Mitral Valve Stenosis